 A medical examination may be required on application for designated positions, or if required for benefit plans, or where chronic health problem may have an impact on the ability of the candidate to complete the duties of the job.

-Driver’s License may be required as a condition of employment and where it is required, loss of a driver’s license may be cause for termination.
+Driver’s License may be required as a condition of employment, and where it is required, loss of a driver’s license may be cause for termination.

 Criminal record checks and SIN will be required for all employees.